 But while Coonskin portrays the bizarre kaleidoscope of 1970s New York night-terrors, with Bakshi animating his usual garish, limber stereotypes directly on still images of dark, wintry streets and live-action footage hastily filmed in subways late at night, it’s also a film about the contrasts between black rural and urban life.
 Updating Joel Chandler Harris’s “Uncle Remus” tales, a white newspaperman’s popularizations of folk tales of apparently African-American origin, to the era of blaxploitation and the Second Great Migration, Coonskin turns Br’er Rabbit into a sly Southern player (voiced by Philip Michael Thomas, Miami Vice’s Ricardo Tubbs himself), Fox into a lascivious Baptist preacher, and Bear into Barry White.
 (Yes, that Barry White, in his only film role—and with good reason, despite his memorably husky intonations of “Ain’t this a bitch?” emerging from his cartoon bear form.)
 In this way, Coonskin is an explicit reaction to Disney’s notorious 1946 film Song of the South, with its strains of “Zip-a-Dee-Doo-Dah” and its rose-tinted depiction of bucolic slave-master relationships.
 Indeed, in order to secure his producer’s investment, Bakshi even claimed his film was a remake of Disney’s.

-Nonetheless, much of the film’s stereotyping is perhaps intentionally difficult to swallow—though not surprisingly, women come out of it worst overall.
-In the film’s most fully realized allegory, Miss America is represented as a naked, big-boobed, blonde-haired white giantess covered in stars and stripes who cock-teases her diminutive black pimp and usually assaults, injures, or humiliates him in some way.
+Nonetheless, much of the film’s stereotyping is difficult to swallow.
+And perhaps intentionally so—though, not surprisingly, women come out worst of all.
+In the film’s most fully realized allegory, Miss America is represented as a naked, big-boobed, blonde-haired white giantess covered in stars and stripes who alternately cock-teases and drop-kicks her diminutive black pimp.
 It’s a bizarre recasting of the Road Runner-Wile E. Coyote relationship that is both bluntly satirical and pointlessly degrading.
 Elsewhere in the film, there’s an affecting soliloquy by a black female character describing her desertion by the father of her child and the tough life she’s had as a result.
 But it’s all too brief, and is soon bulldozed by Bakshi’s endless panoply of humping, gunfire, and depravity.